Become an Erie Arts & Culture Volunteer Panelist

 We work hard to balance the composition of these panels by artistic discipline, race/ethnicity, ability, arts experience, and gender expression.
 Panels are composed of individuals who represent a broad range of artistic and cultural viewpoints and geographic and ethnic diversity.
 Panelists may be experienced in a specific art form or be a person that is knowledgeable about the arts but not engaged in the arts as a profession.
 We welcome you to apply to share your expertise and talent as a grant panelist.

-As a volunteer panelist, you will have the opportunity to develop connections with peers who share your passion for art and culture while supporting your community.
+As a panelist, you will have the opportunity to develop connections with peers who share your passion for art and culture while supporting your community.
 Panelists are a vital force in the decision making process, get an up-close look at the grantmaking process and learn about the many ways artists and art organizations make a difference across the community.

 Panelist Responsibilities